 Lake Lugano to Mount San Salvatore

 Arriving at the top, after a short ride up in the cute red carriages, you will arrive at the restaurant.
 But we suggest to go straight from the funicular to a higher point with some hiking on the left of the entrance.
 There are a few small paths to take, but they all take you to the same viewpoints.
-Depending on which one you take, you can see the whole of Lugano (which is amazing on a clear day!) and towards Monte San Giorgio.
-The whole 360° views are very impressive.
+Depending on which one you take, you can see the whole of Lugano (which is amazing on a clear day!) and the following locations:

 Take your time to take it all in, spotting the boats down below and the small airplanes at the local Lugano airport.
 Once you want to take a break, we suggest lunch at the Ristorante Vetta San Salvatore.
 This allow’s you to enjoy the views a little more from an outside table with a delicious meal (and a Swiss wine!).
 They have lots to choose from and not too overpriced either.